getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

 let cloudid = null; // Object | Cloudi of the project let fieldKey = "fieldKey_example"; // String | The field key is specified in the following format: $(app-key)__$(field-key).
 For example, example-add-on__example-issue-field. let optionId = 56; // Number | The ID of the option to be deleted.
-For example, 3. apiInstance.cloudidRestApi3FieldFieldKeyOptionOptionIdDelete(cloudid, fieldKey, optionId, (error, data, response) => {
+For example, 3. apiInstance.fieldFieldKeyOptionOptionIdDelete(cloudid, fieldKey, optionId, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {